intelsdi-x/snap/README.md

 * **Dynamic Updates**: snap is designed to evolve.
 Each scheduled workflow automatically uses the most mature plugin for that step, unless the collection is pinned to a specific version (ex: get /intel/server/cpu/load/v1).
 Loading a new plugin automatically upgrades running workflows in tasks.
 Load plugins dynamically, without a restart to the service or server.
 This dynamically extends the metric catalog when loaded, giving access to new measurements immediately.
 Swapping a newer version plugin for an old one in a safe transaction.
 All of these behaviors allow for simple and secure bug fixes, security patching, and improving accuracy in production.

-* **snap Tribe**: snap is designed for ease of administration.
+* **snap tribe**: snap is designed for ease of administration.
 With snap Tribe, nodes work in groups (aka tribes).
 Requests are made through agreement- or task-based node groups, designed as a scalable gossip-based node-to-node communication process.
 Administrators can control all snap nodes in a tribe agreement by messaging just one of them.
 There is auto-discovery of new nodes and import of tasks & plugins from nodes within a given tribe.
 It is cluster configuration management made simple.

 Some additionally important notes about how snap works: